-The imperative for apprenticeships Bridging the talent gap While employers report ongoing challenges with acquiring skilled talent, they often exclude 66% of the US workforce1 - those without a college degree.
+The imperative for apprenticeships Bridging the talent gap The US Department of Labor reported that there are eight million job openings in America, yet fewer than six million available workers to fill them11.
+The divide often comes down to skills, as most available workers don't have the skills necessary to fill the growing number of open, increasingly professional jobs.
+While employers report ongoing challenges with acquiring skilled talent, they often exclude 66% of the US workforce2 - those without a college degree.
 As a result, millions of American workers are at risk of being left out of an economy increasingly defined by technology and automation.
 To bridge this gap, professional apprenticeship programs are becoming an essential part of companies' talent acquisition and development strategies.
-They represent a new method of sourcing talent into professional roles that can address numerous issues that companies care about such as managing talent shortages, developing skills, and investing in creating and maintaining thriving communities.
+They represent a new method of sourcing talent into professional roles that can address numerous issues that companies care about such as managing talent shortages, developing skills, increasing diversity, and balancing social inequities.